-You may be preparign to take this same road now, seeing podcasting as the way to build up your influence, credibility, and personal brand that it is.
+You may be preparing to take this same road now, seeing podcasting as the way to build up your influence, credibility, and personal brand.

 With this in mind I decided to share with you how I got the personal branding podcast off the ground along with the decision-making and thought that went into making it a reality.